(CNN)Here's a look at the 2008 military conflict between Russia and Georgia.

 November 12, 2006 - A referendum is voted upon in which South Ossetians overwhelmingly demand independence.

-November 2007 - Russia announces that it has withdrawn its troops that had been based in Georgia since 1991.
+November 2007 - Russia announces that it has withdrawn its Georgia-based troops.
 It retains a peacekeeping presence in Abkhazia and South Ossetia.

 April 3, 2008 - NATO members at a summit in Bucharest, Romania, defer the decision on Georgia and Ukraine's admittance until December 2008.